Scope Naming

 The scopes documented below are a recommended base set of scope names to use when creating a syntax definition.

-In this documentation, the syntax name is omitted from the end of the dotted scope name.
-When writing a syntax, unless otherwise noted, the syntax name should be the final segment of a dotted name.
-For example, a control keyword in Ruby would be keyword.control.ruby
+should be the final segment of a dotted name.
+For example, a control keyword in

-, whereas in Python it would be keyword.control.python
+, whereas in Python it would be

 .

-Example Syntaxes
+Example Syntaxes🔗

 It is an on-going process to improve and expand upon the default syntaxes that are shipped with Sublime Text.
 As of early-2019, the following syntaxes have been recently re-worked, and may be used as a reference:

-Alphabetical Reference
+Alphabetical Reference🔗

 The following, top-level, list of scopes is sorted alphabetically.
 It is recommended to read through the entire list at least once before writing or modifying a syntax.